-- Steel or stainless steel (other metals such as brass are not recommended since they are softer and are also themselves a valuable target for thieves). - If square tubing: 2 inch square tube, 0.188" min wall thickness. - If round pipe: 2 inch schedule 40 pipe (OD 2.375, ID 2.067, wall thickness 0.154 inch) and rack must be designed such that bike cannot be stolen with only one cut. - Finishes for steel: galvanized, polyester-powder coat paint, thermoplastic or PVC jacket.
+- Steel or stainless steel (other metals such as brass are not recommended since they are softer and are also themselves a valuable target for thieves). - If square tubing: 2" square tube, 0.188" min wall thickness. - If round pipe: 2" schedule 40 pipe (OD 2.375, ID 2.067, wall thickness 0.154") and rack must be designed such that bike cannot be stolen with only one cut. - Finishes for steel: galvanized, polyester-powder coat paint, thermoplastic or PVC jacket.

-10.3 CLASS 2 BIKE RACK OPTIONS
+10.3 SHORT-TERM BIKE RACK OPTIONS

-Typical bike rack dimensions are illustrated in Figure 10-1.
-Acceptable design options are presented in Figure 10-2.
+Typical bike rack dimensions are illustrated in Figure 10-1.1 Acceptable design options are presented in Figure 10-2.
 Some designs are more suitable for smaller installations while others are more suitable for large quantities of bikes.
-These designs have the following elements in common:
+These designs have the following elements incommon:

-- Schedule 40 steel pipe or stronger (see Tech Tip sidebar) - Two points of contact to support the bike frame - Able to secure frame and one wheel with a U-lock
+- Schedule 40 steel pipe or stronger (see Tech Tip sidebar) - Two points of contact to support the bike frame - .
+Able to secure frame and one wheel with a U-lock

-The wave or ribbon rack, while popular with some bicyclists, only provides one point of contact.
+The wave or ribbon rack, while sometimes still used, only provides one point of contact.
 It is not recommended for new installations, but it is still functional with a U-lock.
 It is generally not worth replacing.
-Class 3 "wheel bender" racks, however, should be replaced.
-(However, in Class 1 situations they are acceptable as described in Section 10.1.)
+"Wheel bender" racks that provide no support for a bike frame, however, should be replaced.